Samsung: Partially owned companies

 Samsung Heavy Industries owns 10% of the Brazilian shipbuilder Atlântico Sul, whose Atlântico Sul Shipyard is the largest shipyard in South America.
 The Joao Candido, Brazil's largest ship, was built by Atlântico Sul with technology licensed by Samsung Heavy Industries.
 The companies have a technical assistance agreement through which industrial design, vessel engineering and other know-how is being transferred to Atlântico Sul.

 Samsung Life Insurance currently holds a 7.4% stake in the South Korean banking company DGB Financial Group, making it the largest shareholder.
 DGB Financial Group is a Korea-based company that specialises in banking.
 The company is divided into six segments of operation and each segment's primary source of funds come from general public deposits.

-Samsung acquired 7.4% of Gorilla Glass maker Corning, signing a long-term supply deal.
+Samsung Display acquired 7.4% of Gorilla Glass maker Corning, signing a long-term supply deal.
 Corning is an American company that is experienced in glass chemistry, ceramics science, and optical physics, as well as its manufacturing and engineering, to create goods that support industries and improve living standards.
 Corning is committed to long-term research and development.

 Samsung Heavy Industries currently holds a 14.1% stake in Doosan Engine, making it the second-largest shareholder.
 Doosan Group is a South Korean company found in 1896 by Park Seung-jik.
 The company specializes in heavy industries and construction such as power plants and desalination plants.

 MEMC's joint venture with Samsung Electronics Company, Ltd. In 1990, MEMC entered into a joint venture agreement to construct a silicon plant in Korea.
 MEMC Korea Company is a Korean manufacturer and distributor of electronic components, ingots, silicon wafers, and other products.